Silver Salmon Creek Lodge — Living Among the Bears

 Closing Reflection

+Silver Salmon Creek Lodge wasn’t just a place to stay.
 It was a place where the boundary between lodge and wilderness quietly disappears.

-And once you experience that, it changes the way you see everything that follows.
+Once you experience that, it changes the way you see everything that follows.

 On our last night, just before midnight, the light still lingered.
 I stepped outside one more time.